Experiential Education that Inspires Action

 The Voice of the Rivers (VOR) program offers students an opportunity to paddle and study a river from source to sea and foster a sense of stewardship and community.

 Brevard College is a founding member of Reacting to the Past.
-In this role-playing game set in a particular historical time period, students are assigned roles which are supported by classic texts.
+In this role-playing game set in a particular historical time period, students are assigned roles that are supported by classic texts.
 Classes are then run by students playing these roles while instructors advise and guide students.

 Environmental studies students work with and learn from nearby sustainable agriculture professionals and intern with the US Forest Service, National Park Service, and State Forest Service Professionals.